The Oregon Experiment at Fifty

 The Campus Planning Committee

-Representing the University Senate, I joined the Campus Planning Committee for the first time.
-I'd watched and written about this organization for decades, but this was the first time I could really examine its problems as a voting member.
+Representing the University Senate, I joined the Campus Planning Committee as a voting member for the first time.
+I'd attended meetings, and written about this committee, for decades, but this was the first time I could do important tests, by trying to make positive change through the CPC.
+You learn about the world by trying to help it.

-The first story to tell centers around the biggest problem: the effect of power and money on the campus.
+The first story centers around the biggest problem: the effect of power and money on the campus.